makwaijun/personalwebpagev2/content/Poetry/Poetry19.md

 Grey smattered sky,
 Howling, blowing
 waves crashing,
 Palm leaves snapping.

-Tough and sinewy.
+Trunks tough and sinewy.

-Colossal structures cracked.
+It's colossal structures cracked.

-But I embrace its sharp spittle
+But I embrace
+the sky's sharp spittle
 as a timely reminder,
 That I

-In the awe of nature, that nature
+In the awe of nature, THAT nature
 Never ceases to amaze
 Never ceases to destroy

 when the rain flowed horizontal
-Filled with energy.
+Saturated with energy.
 Feeling alive.

+*Written in my first trip after Covid in Sabah, July 2022.
+Stormy times*